Hi, I'm ARLO™ — Ask Me Anything!

 Hello Bonny,

-Your situation is not uncommon as many homeowners who took reverse mortgages later in life decide that they need a lower maintenance or single level home to age in place.
+Your situation is not uncommon, as many homeowners who took reverse mortgages later in life decide that they need a lower-maintenance or single-level home to age in place.
 You are welcome to sell your home at any time without penalty and use a new reverse mortgage to purchase another property.

-You would first make sure you're qualified for the new reverse mortgage for purchase program by completing our online intake in the top right side of our website where it says “apply today”.
+We can do this concurrently.
+You would first make sure you're qualified for the new reverse mortgage purchase program by completing our online intake on the top-right side of our website, where it says “apply today”.

-Your best bet is to request a free, no obligation proposal for your circumstances.
+Your best bet is to request a free, no-obligation proposal for your circumstances.
 It may be right in line with the one you already received or it may be a little different based on the factors I list above, but it would give you a detailed listing of the costs (as best we know them) and the total amount you would need to close the loan.

 Hi Todd,